top of page

 Then in early 2024, Lauren spotted a vending machine in a picture of a European train station and said to herself, Hey, why can’t we do that here?
 But instead of just any books, we should sell books by local living authors.
 Before she could stop herself, she applied for a grant from the Awesome Foundation for the idea, won, and then launched a Kickstarter for the rest.
 She did not know that you have to raise the full goal amount on Kickstarter or you don’t get any of the money!
 If she had, she wouldn’t have aimed so high.
 But she was lucky she didn’t know this, because in the end, some 75+ supporters donated to help her purchase the first book vending machine.
 Then she went to work on purchasing the machine, working with a talented local artist and writer, Billy Howell, on the design, securing the location and licensing, and founding LitBox as a DC-based LLC.

-Together, with writers Nick Rees-Gardner and Llalan Fowler, they also launched Night Gingko Press in 2025, a new DC-based literary press, which will publish its first print anthology of DC-area authors in 2025..
+Together, with writers Nick Rees-Gardner and Llalan Fowler, they also launched Night Gingko Press in 2025, a new DC-based literary press, which published its first print anthology of DC-area authors in 2026.

 Lauren and Andrew wanted to share their love for the DC area's talented local writers and their books with the rest of you.
 It’s as simple as that.